-To honor Earth Day, we are excited to share details on a few of our LEED Certified projects.
-LEED (Leadership in Energy and Environmental Design) Certification is the most widely used green building rating system in the world and provides a framework for healthy, highly efficient, and cost-saving green buildings.
+To honor Earth Day, we are excited to share details on a few of our LEED-certified projects.
+LEED (Leadership in Energy and Environmental Design) certification is the most widely used green building rating system in the world and provides a framework for healthy, highly efficient, and cost-saving green buildings.
 Click on the title of each project to learn the innovative ways Stewart designers and engineers achieved these forward-thinking goals.

-NC A&T State University Student Union: North Carolina Agricultural and Technology State University wanted a student union that would serve as a campus focal point and act as a multicultural hub for the student body.
+NC A&T State University Student Union: North Carolina Agricultural and Technology State University wanted a student union that would serve as a campus focal point and acts as a multicultural hub for the student body.
 The design team accomplished this with one of the most complex designs ever seen in the state.
 The design had numerous structural complexities including long cantilevers throughout the entire building, a unique exterior wall system, and two expansive stairs.
-The three-story state-of-the-art facility achieved LEED Silver status.
+The three-story state-of-the-art facility achieved LEED Silver® status.

-Revolution Regional Sports Academy: The Revolution Park Sports Academy involved the expansion of the existing nine hole golf course to add First Tee (youth golf program), Charlotte Flight (track and field), Charlotte Boxing Academy and PAL.
+Revolution Regional Sports Academy: The Revolution Park Sports Academy involved the expansion of the existing nine-hole golf course to add First Tee (youth golf program), Charlotte Flight (track and field), Charlotte Boxing Academy, and PAL.
 Located adjacent to Irwin Creek Greenway, the state-of-the-art facility provides athletic and educational services to the local community, nurturing a sustainable social connection through sensitivity to culture, history, wellness, prosperity, and diversity.

 The center successfully exhibits a holistic approach to sustainability by adhering to three main tenants at every level and scale.
 Socially and economically, the building design creates connectivity that is sustained through community interaction and sense of place while environmentally it maintains focus on regional design by responsibly managing the site’s natural resources.
-As Mecklenburg County’s first certified LEED Silver project, the academy enhances its surroundings and betters the lives of its users.
+As Mecklenburg County’s first LEED Silver® project, the academy enhances its surroundings and betters the lives of its users.